 The fourth presentation of candidal infections is that of angular cheilitis, often induced by denture wearing.
 This presents as cracks or fissures that radiate from the corners of the mouth and extend onto the adjacent skin [61].
 Saliva laden with organisms from an intraoral fungal infection can be the origin of angular cheilitis.
-This is a mixed fungal and bacterial infection, with S. aureus as a frequent bacterial component [49].
 A thin pseudomembrane can cover the fissures associated with angular cheilitis.
 Normal movement of the lips can easily disrupt this involved area and cause a cycle of bleeding and scabbing, which will delay the healing.